biocore/qurro/README.md

 ### Temporary Caveat

-Certain characters in column names in the the sample metadata, feature metadata (if passed), and feature differentials (if passed) will be replaced with similar characters or just removed entirely:
+Certain characters in column names in the sample metadata, feature metadata (if passed), and feature differentials (if passed) will be replaced with similar characters or just removed entirely:

 | Old Character(s) | New Character |
 | ------------- | ------------- |